darkestb4light/proxycheck/README.md

 Sun Feb  3 13:33:58 2019: proxycheck: cleaning up
 Sun Feb  3 13:33:58 2019: proxycheck: finished
 ```
-If we decided that we want to follow these redirects, we cann use "-F" and specify the status codes we want to follow.
-Note, the result of "unable to follow":
+If we decided that we want to follow these redirects, we can use "-F" and specify the status codes we want to follow.
+Note: the result of "unable to follow" in each of the responses:
 ```
 proxycheck -s localhost -p 8080 -H huac -I 2 -r -F 301,302 bar.com